Harbdulahi/Coffee_Sales_Performance_Analysis/README.md

    There is only *slight* variation among the 3 stores **KPIs**

-3. **Which products are the top-selling products by revenue and quantity in each store?**
+3. **Which products are the top-selling products by quantity in each store?**

    | No. |Store Location|	Product Type	|Transaction Qty|
    |----|---------------|-----------------|---------------|